NANBF Men's Physique Guidelines

 Judging is based on having an overall athletic, lean physique with good symmetry and balance.
 Competitors should have a V-shape form from the shoulders to the waist.
 Stomach area, calves, and thighs (if shown) should be muscular and tight from all angles.
 Poise, posture, confidence, stage presence with personality are also judged.
 Other factors that can affect overall appearance are grooming (hair and facial hair), tan color, suit fit, and smile.

-Each class is brought to front center stage and is guided through quarter turns to display physiques from all sides.
+Each class is brought to front center stage and is guided through quarter turns as a group by the head judge, to display their physique from front, side and back.

 The individual presentation portion is a stage walk.
 This portion of the show is for the crowd and gives the competitor a chance to win a "Best Presenter" or "Best Poser" award.
 Competitors walk out to House music of the promoter's choice and perform a T-walk or the L-walk.